sourcefrog/cargo-mutants/README.md

   I'd like it to be useful on a tree you haven't seen before, where you're not sure of the quality of the tests.

-* Understandable output including easily reproducible test failures and a copy of the output.
+* Understandable output.

+* Reproducible results, at least assuming the test suite is deterministic and generates reproducible failures.

 * Signal to noise: most warnings should indicate something that really should be tested more; false positives should be easy to durably dismiss.
 It ought